danielboots/fytletic/README.md

 1. Firstly and foremost one should create a new repository over at GitHub creating an env.py file to store sensitive data.

-2. We must create two initial files in addition to this in our preparation these include the requirements.txt and Procfile, Requirements.txt essentially tells Heroku which dependencies are needed to build the app and the Procfile specifies the commands that are executed by the app on startup.

-3. To create the requirements.txt  and **P**rocfile we will use the commands as follows;

-#

-    • $ pip3 freeze --local > requirements.txt
-    • $ echo web: python manage.py > Procfile

-     > **Note:**  Procfile music be capitalized !!!

-4. Log in (or Register) to [Heroku](https://www.heroku.com/) and from your dashboard click 'new' > 'create new app'.
+2. Log in (or Register) to [Heroku](https://www.heroku.com/) and from your dashboard click 'new' > 'create new app'.
 ![Heroku New App](media/readme/deployment/1.png)

 * Name your app something unique and select the region closest to you, in my case this is Europe.
 ![Heroku New App](media/readme/deployment/2.png)

-5. Then on the 'Resources' tab, search and add the Heroku Postgres database, for normal projects the free option is usually sufficient.
+3. Then on the 'Resources' tab, search and add the Heroku Postgres database, for normal projects the free option is usually sufficient.

-6. To connect Postrges with Django we need to install a couple of dependencies, dj_database_url and psycopg2, this is achieved by typing the below commands in the terminal
+4. To connect Postrges with Django we need to install a couple of dependencies, dj_database_url and psycopg2, this is achieved by typing the below commands in the terminal

 ```
 $ pip3 install dj_database_url
 $ pip3 install psycopg2
 ```

-7. We need to freeze these into a specific file called requirements.txt to ensure that Heroku installs all the apps requirements when deployed, we do this by entering the below command in the terminal
+5. We need to freeze these into a specific file called requirements.txt to ensure that Heroku installs all the apps requirements when deployed, we do this by entering the below command in the terminal

 ```
 $ pip3 freeze > requirements.txt

 ```

-8. We use two databases in our app, namely sqlite3 which comes as default for django and Postgres, in development we are using sqlite, so to implement this we need to replace the default database URL with a call to dj_database.url.parse and pass in the credentials from Heroku
+6. We use two databases in our app, namely sqlite3 which comes as default for django and Postgres, in development we are using sqlite, so to implement this we need to replace the default database URL with a call to dj_database.url.parse and pass in the credentials from Heroku

 ```
 # DATABASES = {"default": dj_database_url.parse("DATABASE_URL")}